JHay0112/JHay0112.github.io/_posts/2022-07-12-phase-retrieval.md

 thumbnail: /img/posts/2022/07/phase_retrieval.jpg
 ---

 When light is bent by an object it produces a pattern that can be determined by the discrete Fourier transform of the scattering density of the object (in the direction the light approached from)[^2].
-Simply put, how bright an object appears determines can be used to predict how light will be bent around the object --- diffracted by the object.
+Simply put, how bright an object appears can be used to predict how light will be bent around the object --- diffracted by the object.
 The 'brightness' of the diffraction pattern (Figure 1) that we can observe behind the object is determined wholly by the Fourier modulus (the magnitude of the Fourier transform of the object).
 Diffraction also impacts the phase of the resultant wave.
 However, measuring the phase of the diffracted wave is a far trickier process than measuring the magnitude.

 <figure>
     <img src="/img/posts/2022/07/phase_retrieval.jpg" />